tshrode37/Florida-Manatee-Mortalities/README.md

 soup = bs(res.content, 'lxml') #Convert to Beautiful Soup object
 ```

 Now, to locate the information we need from the website, we can go to the FWC website (the URL specified above), use the command `ctrl-shift-I` to inspect the webpage, navigate to the section of the page that highlights the necessary information.
-Usually, this is embedded in "<div>" tags.
+Usually, this is embedded in `<div>` tags.

 ```python
 summary_files = soup.find_all('div', {'class': 'stacked single-list brown'}) #find class from inspecting website